fiquant/marketsimulator/doc/metaorder.rst

 Fixed budget order
 ------------------

 It acts like a market order but the volume is implicitly given by a budget available for trades.
-Internally first it sends ``request.EvalVolumesForBudget`` in order to estimate volumes and prices of orders to sent and then sends a sequence of ``order.ImmediateOrCancel`` to be sure that cumulative price of trades to be done won't exceed the given budget.
+Internally first it sends ``request.EvalVolumesForBudget`` to estimate volumes and prices of orders to sent and then sends a sequence of ``order.ImmediateOrCancel`` to be sure that cumulative price of trades to be done won't exceed the given budget.

 .. code-block:: python